krzemienski/awesome-from-stars/README.md

 * [soroushchehresa/github-react-native-apollo-graphql](https://github.com/soroushchehresa/github-react-native-apollo-graphql):  📱 A GitHub mobile app built with React-Native and Apollo GraphQL
 * [anuraghazra/github-readme-stats](https://github.com/anuraghazra/github-readme-stats): :zap: Dynamically generated stats for your github readmes
 * [nelsonic/github-scraper](https://github.com/nelsonic/github-scraper): 🕷 🕸 crawl GitHub web pages for insights we can't GET from the API ... :bulb:
+* [paulphys/github-stars-download](https://github.com/paulphys/github-stars-download): git clone all of your starred repositories on github
 * [gabrielgodoy-zz/github-stars-manager](https://github.com/gabrielgodoy-zz/github-stars-manager): Chrome extension that allows you to manage your Github stars with tags, and to create a bookmark folder with all your stars organized by the tags you created
 * [udpsec/github-tools](https://github.com/udpsec/github-tools): this github tools to  Batch update stars ,clone repository and unstars
 * [ckeditor/github-writer](https://github.com/ckeditor/github-writer): GitHub Writer - WYSIWYG Rich-Text Editor for GitHub, powered by CKEditor.